2013 UCI Road World Championships – Women's team time trial

 The Women's team time trial of the 2013 UCI Road World Championships took place on 22 September 2013 in the region of Tuscany, Italy.

 The course of the race was 42.79 km from the town of Pistoia to the Nelson Mandela Forum in Florence.

 Qualification

 Invitations were sent to the 20 leading UCI Women's Teams in the 2013 UCI Team Ranking on 15 August 2013.
 Teams that accepted the invitation within the deadline had the right to participate.
 The Italian team Vaiano Fondriest (placed 23rd) also received an invitation.
 Every participating team selected six riders from its team roster (excluding stagiaires) to compete in the event.

-The UCI women's teams that received an invitation are listed below in order of the team ranking as of 15 August.
+The UCI women's teams that received an invitation are listed below in order of the team ranking as of 15 August 2013.
 Teams that did not accept the invitation are listed below in italics.
-In total sixteen teams from eignt nations (where the teams are based) participated.
+In total sixteen teams from eight nations (where the teams are based) participated.